hazelcast/hazelcast-reference-manual/src/FailureDetectorConfig.md

 To enforce the [Requirements](#Requirements), the property `hazelcast.icmp.echo.fail.fast.on.startup` can also be set to `true`, in which case, if any of the requirements isn't met, Hazelcast will fail to start.

-Below is a summary table of all possible combinations of the ping failure detector.
+Below is a summary table of all possible configuration combinations of the ping failure detector.

 | ICMP  	| Parallel 	| Fail-Fast 	| Description                                                                                                                                                                                                                                                                                                                                   | Linux                                                                                                  	| Windows                       	| macOS                                                                	|
 |-------	|----------	|-----------	|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |--------------------------------------------------------------------------------------------------------	|-------------------------------	|----------------------------------------------------------------------	|